 It was formerly customary to end claims1 with such phrases as 'substantially as described' or 'substantially as and for the purpose described'.
 In such a case, these words will be read as importing into the claims the limitation, upon the features listed in the claim, that they should have those characteristics set out as essential for them in the body of the specification2.
-The modern practice is, however, to include only one or at most a few such claims, following upon broad claims without such words; and to include in them express references to the drawings or examples in
+The modern practice is, however, to include only one or at most a few such claims, following upon broad claims without such words; and to include

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.